 Ah, the Beagle.
 A happy-go-lucky little hound dog with the cutest face of the canine world.
-These pups may have been bred to hunt, but they are huge heartthrobs, too.
+These pups may have been bred to hunt, but they are huge heartthrobs, too…which explains why they’re one of the most popular dog breeds in the U.S.

-Which explains why they’re the 6th most popular dog in the U.S. Heck, even Charlie Brown had one–little Snoopy was a Beagle, after all!
+Heck, even Charlie Brown had one.
+Little Snoopy was a Beagle, after all!

 But before you fall in love with those floppy ears and puppy-dog eyes, read up on the breed.
 He’s a dog that lives to smell and loves to “sing”.